 What are cashflow needs?

-Cash flow needs prevent a business from achieving its growth potential.
+Cash flow needs to prevent a business from achieving its growth potential.
 Often, companies without sufficient cash flow must turn away additional business and, therefore, additional profits.
-Some businesses can rely on bank financing to meet their working capital needs.
-But many are not able to meet eligibility requirements for bank financing because the business is either too new, it lacks consistent earnings or the financial ratios are not at the appropriate levels.
+Some companies can rely on bank financing to meet their working capital needs.
+But many are not able to meet eligibility requirements for bank financing.
+Either the business is new, it lacks consistent earnings, or the financial ratios are not at the appropriate levels.